diana-hui-yang/cohesity-scripts/sbt/duplicate-ora-coh-sbt/linux/README.md

 Required parameters

+- -i : Target Oracle instance name (Oracle duplicate database)
-- -r : Target connection (example: "dbuser/dbpass@target db connection")
+- -r : Source Oracle connection (example: "<dbuser>/<dbpass>@<target db connection>")
-- -b : backup host
+- -h : Source host - Oracle database host that the backup was run.
-- -d : Source Oracle_DB_Name, If Source is not a RAC database, it is the same as Instance name.
-If it is RAC, it is DB name, not instance name
+- -d : Source Oracle_DB_Name (database backup was taken).
+It is DB name, not instance name if it is RAC or DataGuard
-- -t : Target Oracle instance name.
-If it is not RAC, it is the same as DB name.
-If it is RAC, it is the instance name like cohcdba2
-- -l : File contains duplicate setting, example: set until time "to_date("'2020-08-09 19:30:00','YYYY/MM/DD HH24:MI:SS'")";
+- -t : Point in Time (format example: "2019-01-27 13:00:00")
+- -e : Sequence
+- -y : Cohesity Cluster DNS name
 - -v : Cohesity view

 Optional Parameters

-- -e : Catalog connection (example: "dbuser/dbpass@catalog connection string", optional)
+- -c : Catalog connection (example: "<dbuser>/<dbpass>@<catalog connection string>", optional)
-- -a : target host (Optional, default is localhost)
-- -i : File contains new setting to spfile. example: SET DB_CREATE_FILE_DEST +DGROUP3"
+- -b : File contains restore location setting, example: set newname for database to '/oradata/restore/orcl/%b';
 - -p : number of channels (default is 4), optional
 - -j : The file lists Cohesity Cluster VIPs (default name is vip-list and default directory is config)
 - -s : Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so, default directory is lib)
 - -o : ORACLE_HOME (default is current environment), optional
-- -c : Source pluggable database (if this input is empty, it is standardalone or CDB database restore)
+- -u : Source pluggable database (if this input is empty, it is standardalone or CDB database restore)
 - -f : yes means force.
 It will refresh the target database without prompt
+- -g : yes means encryption-in-flight is used.
+The default is no
+- -k : encryption certificate file directory, default directory is lib
+- -x : yes means gRPC is used. no means SunRPC is used.
+The default is yes
-- -w : yes means preview rman backup scripts
+- -w : yes means preview rman duplicate scripts

 ## file contains duplicate setting
 set newname for database to "'+DATA';"